arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 ![Cluster Health Screen](./HealthyCluster.png)

-One has to check that all nodes are green and there is no node error in the top right corner.
+**One has to check that all nodes are green and there is no node error in the top right corner**.

 As to the shards being in sync, one checks this on this screen ("NODES/Shards" tab):

 ![Shard Screen](./ShardsInSync.png)

-One has to check that all collections have a green check mark on the right side.
+**One has to check that all collections have a green check mark on the right side**.
 If any collection does not have such a check mark, one can click on the collection and see the details about shards.
 Please keep in mind that this has to be done for each database separately!